Bananiys202024/notes_of_dolphi/README.md

 <h2>Describe</h2>
  Application diary.
 Application has client desktop for linux, client desktop for Android and server;<br>
  All connections is implemented with help of sockets.
 You can find more details about applicaiton inside each folder.
+ Application requires refactor code.
+In last realese application fall down because attempts of implementing simultaneously synchronization in offline and offline of notes on client Android and client laptop side and server.
+So for a while application has troubles.
+I don't use this application anymore.
+I did create for myself better application, simple, no bags , you can find by this link https://github.com/Bananiys202024/Notebook

 <h2>Frameworks and tools</h2>